 Witnessing the many unanswered needs of people with bleeding problems, Mary, Dorothy and Dorthea joined forces in an effort to improve support and medical care.
 They did this on their own “behind a curtain” as at that time Rochester General Hospital did not have a formal bleeding disorders program.

 “The two Dorothys” as Mary recalls them “were a force to be reckoned with,” acting on behalf of underserved children with bleeding disorders.
-By the late 1940s, Dorothy and Dorthea organized 12 area families into a support group, which evolved into the Rochester Chapter of the National Hemophilia Foundation.
-The group was officially chartered by NHF in 1953 – one of the first NHF Chapters outside of New York City – for the purpose of providing advocacy, support and assistance to people affected by hemophilia.
+By the late 1940s, Dorothy and Dorthea organized 12 area families into a support group, which evolved into the Rochester Chapter of the National Hemophilia Foundation (now known as the National Bleeding Disorders Foundation).
+The group was officially chartered by NHF in 1953 – the fourth NHF Chapter in the United States – for the purpose of providing advocacy, support and assistance to people affected by hemophilia.
 In 1959, the members of the Chapter Board wisely asked Mary Gooley to establish a formal hemophilia treatment center to care for them and their children.